oskariorg/oskari-frontend/tools/README.md

 Removes all NOT TRANSLATED values from the localization files.
 This makes minified code to use the values from english localization.

+*WARNING!
+If a localization file has more than one Oskari.registerLocalization() call the tool WILL BREAK the file.
+It will only include the latest one.*

 ## Building a version of Openlayers 3

 Run command: